Walt Weiss: Post-playing career

 Weiss was signed on November 7, 2012, to be the manager of the Colorado Rockies.
 Weiss made the decision to step down as the manager of the Colorado Rockies after four managerial seasons with the club on October 3, 2016.
 He finished with a record of 283 wins and 365 losses.

 The Braves announced Weiss had been hired as bench coach on November 10, 2017.
 Weiss, while serving a bench coach for the Atlanta Braves, won a World Series Championship in 2021 after defeating the Houston Astros 4 games to 2 on November 2, 2021.

 On October 21, 2022, Weiss was offered an interview for the Miami Marlins vacant managerial position, but turned down the opportunity.

 On November 3, 2025, the Atlanta Braves named Weiss as their new manager.
+During a bench-clearing brawl in a game in Anaheim on April 7, 2026, Weiss tackled Jorge Soler of the Los Angeles Angels after Soler charged the mound to confront Braves pitcher Reynaldo López.
+Weiss said after the game that he had to get Soler "off his feet" because he was "gonna hurt somebody."